Elda Laboratory is competent according to HRN EN ISO/IEC 17025:2017 to carry out Testing of e-liquids for electronic cigarettes

 Impurities and toxicants

 Analysis of e-liquids revealed that they contained numerous compounds besides the vendor-listed propylene glycol, glycerin, and nicotine.
-The determination of impurities and toxicants in e-liquids and aerosols is done using straightforward gas chromatography with mass spectrometry screening method in combination with registered library compounds for identification.
+The qualitative determination of impurities and toxicants in e-liquids and aerosols is done using straightforward gas chromatography with mass spectrometry screening method.
+Such impurities are: ethylene glycol, diethylene glycol, caffeine, ethanol, methanol and 2-propanol.

 Transfer from an e-device to the e-liquid might be the source of this contamination.
-ELDA provides determination of trace concentration levels of metals in e-liquids and e-vapour aerosols according to international guidelines for the following metals: tin, copper, aluminium, nickel, iron, silver, chromium, lead, arsenic, cadmium, cobalt, manganese, zinc, strontium, selenium, mercury.
+ELDA provides determination of trace concentration levels of metals in e-liquids and e-vapour aerosols according to international guidelines for the following metals: copper, aluminium, nickel, iron, chromium, lead, arsenic, cadmium, mercury and antimony.